juhi0589/Bedrock-Project/README.md

 Grafana (dashboards)

-Dashboards auto-provision and load at Grafana startup
+Dashboards are auto-provisioned and load automatically on Grafana startup

 Quick Start
 Clone and prepare the WordPress site: